top of page

 2010"Drance’s artful staging shows what an accessible, delightful work Shakuntala can be onstage.”
 Rachel Saltz New York Times

-2007 "The Magis Theater Company is daring to be different… long on theatrical skill and remarkably short on preachiness, with plenty to say to those interested in matters of the spirit.”
+2007 "The Magis Theatre Company is daring to be different… long on theatrical skill and remarkably short on preachiness, with plenty to say to those interested in matters of the spirit.”
 Neil Genzlinger New York Times

 bottom of page